nec-research/EMU-KG/README.md

 ## Reproducibility

-To reproduce the results presented in the TMLR paper _EMU : Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_, you can use the commands provided in `experiments_EMU.sh`.
+To reproduce the results presented in the TMLR paper _Optimal Embedding Guided Negative Sample Generation for Knowledge Graph Link Prediction_, you can use the commands provided in `experiments_EMU.sh`.

 ## Infrustrucutre